GaganBehrh/Student_performance_analysis/README.md

-### Credits
+## Credits
-1. Mentor and slacl community from code institute
+1. Mentor and slack community from code institute
 2. Inspiration of this project comes fom LOVE_SANDWICHES PROJECT